 Ensure that your tone matches your words when talking to your dog.

-Using a calm and soft tone while commanding your dog to do something will convey a sense of authority and confidence, making it more likely your dog will obey.
+Using a calm and soft tone while commanding your dog to do something will convey a sense of authority and confidence, making your dog more likely to obey.

 Similarly, praising your dog with an excited or high-pitched tone makes her feel appreciated and motivated.